aleshaleksey/fansys23/08-spell-list.md

 - You can only have one summon at any one time.
 - The summon appears either at the end of the caster's turn, or the start of the caster's next turn.
 However it cannot act until the start of the caster's next turn.

-**Limitation**: An angel cannot be summoned by one who its god does not approve of, and nor by one who acts/stands against the concept it personifies.
-In this case, the god may decide to send the angel at a time of its choosing anyway, but with the purpose of punishing/opposing the caster who attempted to summon it.
-In this case, a divine mark of the god appears on the hand or face of the caster, and a threshold=20 ["Knowledge: Religion"](05-skills.md#knowledge) roll is able to identify it as such.
+**Limitation**: An angel cannot be summoned by one whom its deity does not approve of, and nor by one who acts/stands against the concept it personifies.
+In this case, the deity may decide to send the angel at a time of its choosing anyway, but with the purpose of punishing/opposing the caster who attempted to summon it.
+In this case, a divine mark of the deity appears on the hand or face of the caster, and a threshold=20 ["Knowledge: Religion"](05-skills.md#knowledge) roll is able to identify it as such.

 **Upcast**: For every MP die above 6 (2MP dice for global), the angel's level can be increased by two.